Clinical trial approval process in Vietnam Credevo

 • ASTT completes the review once it receives the national-level EC approval.

-• After approval, the files will be sent to the MOH minister who issues the final approval to the entire dossier.
+• After approval, we will send the files to the MOH minister, who will issue the final approval for the entire dossier.

-The entire MOH review and approval process takes 60 working days approximately.
+The entire MOH review and approval process takes approximately 60 working days.

 Type of application process